 1910: Rafflesia cantleyi, Peninsular Malaysia

 1918: Rafflesia borneensis, Borneo.

 1984: Rafflesia gadutensis, Sumatra.

 1984: Rafflesia keithii, Borneo.

 1984: Rafflesia kerrii, Thailand and Peninsular Malaysia.

 Naidu Ratnala Thulaja

-The information in this article is valid as at 1997 and correct as far as we are able to ascertain from our sources.
-It is not intended to be an exhaustive or complete history on the subject.
+The information in this article is valid as at 2006 and correct as far as we can ascertain from our sources.
+It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.